top of page

 • For costs beyond the $5,000 first-year cap, you’ll spread out the deductions over 15 years (starting the month your business officially launches).

 • When tax season comes, include these deductions on your business return.
+You need to file a tax return (such as Form 1120 for corporations or Schedule C for a sole proprietorship) to claim these deductions.
 The exact form varies based on your business structure (e.g., sole proprietorships and single-member LLCs use Schedule C).
+Your tax classification affects which forms you need to file.
+These deductions can reduce your overall business tax liability.

 Key Corporate Tax Reduction Strategies for Startups